hazymorning/origami/README.md

 ## About

-This entire setup was mostly built from my couch over the last five years.
+This entire setup was mostly built from my couch during quiet nights over the last five years.
 Building these little cards on my phone is kind of relaxing, but I think my thumb took some damage.
 I've tried many different approaches, and I've always gone back to the `paper-buttons-row` card.
 It's as straightforward as possible and loads almost instantly.
 Since I've been happily using it for a few years with different users, I decided to document it so others can use it as inspiration.

 > [!NOTE]
 > If you want to use this setup, getting a bit accustomed to the Paper Buttons Row card is recommended.
 You can try using AI for help, but it will probably create a solution that uses multiple times the amount of code needed, so it really pays off to learn how the card works if you care about a somewhat maintainable dashboard.
 Since it essentially acts as an HTML/CSS wrapper, there are practically no limits to how you can customize it for your specific use case.